Richard Pousette-Dart

 Overview

-During the 1940s Pousette-Dart was active in the avant-garde New York art world.
-He became one of the youngest members of the emerging Abstract Expressionists.
-He had his first one-person show at the Artist’s Gallery in 1941 and subsequently exhibited at Willard Gallery along with Mark Tobey in 1943; at Peggy Guggenheim’s Art of This Century Gallery in 1944; and at the Betty Parsons Gallery, where Jackson Pollock, Barnett Newman, and Mark Rothko showed their work, almost every year from 1948 to 1961.
-Pousette-Dart also participated in discussions about abstraction at the legendary Studio 35, a meeting place for Abstract Expressionist artists, including William Baziotes, David Hare, Robert Motherwell and Rothko, and in the activities of the Eighth Street Club, founded by Franz Kline, Willem de Kooning, and Ad Reinhardt among others.
-He also socialized with Abstract Expressionist painters at the Cedar Street Tavern on University Place and at the 59th Street Automat.
+During the 1940s Pousette-Dart became one of the youngest members of the emerging Abstract Expressionists.
+He held his first solo exhibition at the Artist's Gallery in 1941 and subsequently exhibited at the Willard Gallery alongside Mark Tobey in 1943, at Peggy Guggenheim's Art of This Century Gallery in 1944, and at the Betty Parsons Gallery almost every year from 1948 to 1961, showing alongside Jackson Pollock, Barnett Newman, and Mark Rothko.
+Pousette-Dart also participated in the discussions about abstraction at Studio 35, the legendary meeting place for Abstract Expressionist artists including William Baziotes, David Hare, Robert Motherwell, and Rothko, and he was active in the Eighth Street Club founded by Franz Kline, Willem de Kooning, and Ad Reinhardt.

-In 1951, Pousette-Dart left Manhattan and moved to Rockland County, New York, where he lived with his wife, the poet Evelyn Gracey until his death in 1992.
-This self-imposed isolation from the New York art world enabled him to distance himself from the Abstract Expressionist movement and helped him to preserve his individualism and the unique character of his imagery.
-He, however, maintained a connection with the next generation of artists by teaching at a variety of schools in and around New York City, including The New School for Social Research, the School of Visual Arts, Columbia University, The Arts Students League, Bard College and Sarah Lawrence.
-His works can be found in the collection of many major museums in the United States, including the Hirschhorn Museum and Sculpture Garden, Smithsonian Institution, Washington, D.C.; the Los Angeles County Museum of Art; The Metropolitan Museum of Art; the Museum of Fine Arts, Boston; The Museum of Modern Art, New York; the Philadelphia Museum of Art; the Solomon R. Guggenheim Museum; and the Whitney Museum of American Art.
+In 1951 Pousette-Dart left Manhattan and moved to Rockland County, New York, where he lived with his wife, the poet Evelyn Gracey, until his death in 1992.
+This self-imposed distance from the New York art world helped him preserve his individualism and the unique character of his imagery.
+He maintained his connection to the next generation of artists, however, through teaching at institutions including the New School for Social Research, the School of Visual Arts, Columbia University, the Art Students League, Bard College, and Sarah Lawrence College.
+His paintings are held in major American museum collections, including the Hirshhorn Museum, the Los Angeles County Museum of Art, the Metropolitan Museum of Art, the Museum of Fine Arts in Boston, the Museum of Modern Art, the Philadelphia Museum of Art, the Solomon R. Guggenheim Museum, and the Whitney Museum of American Art.